patrickwasp/tf03k/README.md

 - **Isolation**: Solid-state Optocoupler
 - **Error Checking**: 8-bit cumulative sum from first byte to fifteenth byte

+## Important Hardware Notes

+⚠️ **Please Note**: Most TF03K modules on the market do not come with TTL interface option installed by default.
+When purchasing, specifically look for and verify TTL compatibility with the seller.
+The TTL interface (which uses UART protocol) is needed for this library to work.

 ## Connection

 The TF03K requires TTL level serial connection: